ylacaute/ez-Dashing/README.md

 # <img src="/ez-client/src/main/resources/img/tech/ezLogo.png" width="100" alt="ez-Dashing"> ez-Dashing

-__ez-Dashing__ is a customizable free dashboard tool for agile development team.
+__ez-Dashing__ is a customizable free dashboard tool for agile development teams.
 The project is very young but in active development.
 I contribute to this project during my free time, I currently can't work on it but plan to do many improvements in 2019 !
 I am aware that many things could be improved, feel free to contribute !

 **Guidelines**